Kyle Busch welcomes Truck bounty hunters: ‘Bring it on’

 “I guess Cup drivers in Truck Series do sell tickets, so, you know, take that for what it’s worth,” Busch said, pointedly referring to critics who don’t believe his Truck dominance helps out the series at the box office.

+“It was really a joke,” Larson said.
+“I’m not offended with Kyle Busch wins Truck races.
+I actually like it a lot, because I feel like it helps expose the guys that are good and the ones who aren’t.
+I think when he does win and he has to battle for the wins, I think it shows which kids are really good.
+So I just dropped some cherries on there because when I do win dirt (track) races, I do get a lot of that as well.
+It was more of a dig at the NASCAR fans.”

 Harvick spearheaded the effort to knock off Busch in the Truck Series, but the veteran driver did it because of his support for Busch’s desire to race at every level.
-While responding to fans on Twitter complaining about Busch’s participation in the trucks, Harvick offered the bounty to spark some of the excitement that some fans feel is lacking when Busch races.
+By offering the bounty, Harvick also sparked some of the excitement that some fans feel is lacking when Busch races.

+“I messaged Harvick after I read that article, just to explain what I was thinking when I wrote that tweet,” Larson said.
+“He understood now.
+Yeah, but I was like, ‘I’m glad it did upset you enough to put the bounty up, because it’s a good opportunity for us Cup guys.’
+I wish that it would roll over to a Truck Series regular if they were to beat Kyle because it should be for the whole field, I think.”

 Busch is already handicapping his Truck Series competitors for the next few months: He believes Larson has the best shot to beat him at Homestead.